Kurtis24/Trading-Algorithm/README.md

 ## Overview

 This project is an automated trading system designed to manage funds by executing trades and generating passive income.
-Developed as a passion project, it helped me explore critical considerations for building a personal investment portfolio.
+Developed as a passion project, it helped me explore ways to build a personal investment portfolio.
 Additionally, it provided valuable insights into algorithm design and functionality.

 ## How It Works